 Simply put, risk management is the process of, first, identifying the risks you face as a homeowner and, second, figuring out ways to minimize – or manage – them.
 There are nine major risks that face homeowners and some or all may apply to you, depending on where you live:

 To learn how to protect your home, yourself and your family from these risks visit Insurance 101.

 A deductible is the amount of out-of-pocket expense for which you are responsible before the insurance coverage begins.

 - You can lower your premium by increasing your deductible.

 - Most Homeowners insurance policies include a “$500 All-Other-Perils (AOP) Deductible.”
-This deductible applies to all covered losses except where special deductibles—such as Hurricane, Named-Storm, or Windstorm Deductibles–apply.
+This deductible applies to all losses except where special deductibles—such as Hurricane, Named-Storm, or Windstorm Deductibles–apply.

 - Hurricane, Named-Storm or Windstorm Deductibles can be either a dollar amount or a percentage of the coverage amount and can be increased to reduce your premium.
 However, you need to consider carefully how much out-of-pocket expense you are willing to retain.
-For example, if you have a 2% Hurricane Deductible and your house is insured for $200,000, your out-of-pocket expense would be $4,000 (2% of $200,000) for any damage caused by a hurricane.
+For example, if you have a 2% Hurricane Deductible and your house is insured for $200,000, your out-of-pocket expense would be $4,000 (2% of $200,000) for any property damage caused by a hurricane.